tanby-dynamics/partsbin/index.md

     <pre>
 docker pull becdetat/partsbin:latest
-docker run -v ~/partsbin/data:/data -p 8080:80 -d becdetat/partsbin:latest</pre>
+docker run -v ~/partsbin/data:/data -p 8080:8080 -d becdetat/partsbin:latest</pre>

     <p>You should now be able to access partsbin at <code>http://localhost:8080</code>, and the data should be stored at <code>~/partsbin/data</code>.</p>
 </aside>

-Get it from [Docker](https://hub.docker.com/repository/docker/becdetat/partsbin), but the recommended method is to copy [docker-compose.yaml](https://github.com/becdetat/partsbin/blob/main/docker-compose.yaml) to somewhere safe, edit it to suit your setup, and run `docker compose up -d` to make the magic happen.

-See the [installation guide](/installation-guide) for detailed installation and upgrade instructions.
+Get it from [Docker](https://hub.docker.com/repository/docker/becdetat/partsbin), or see the [installation guide](/installation-guide) for detailed installation and upgrade instructions.

-By default, when installed using `docker compose`, partsbin will run on port 8080—access it via [http://localhost:8080](http://localhost:8080).
+By default, when installed using `docker compose`, partsbin will run on port 8035—access it via [http://localhost:8035](http://localhost:8035).

 It's totally self-hosted—I have no plans to develop any kind of security or user management, so you should make sure it's restricted to your home/work network.